mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

-If you have a "bad" or poorly-behaving or "skewed" dataset (e.g. with mostly low counts, dominated by a few high counts), right now the only remedy you can try in applying the Beta-Geometric correction, which is a non-linear adjustment to the insertion counts in a wig file to make them more like an ideal Geometric distribution (`DeJesus & Ioerger, 2016 <https://www.ncbi.nlm.nih.gov/pubmed/26932272>`_).
+If you have a "bad" or poorly-behaving or "skewed" dataset (e.g. with mostly low counts, dominated by a few high counts), right now the only remedy you can try is applying the Beta-Geometric correction, which is a non-linear adjustment to the insertion counts in a wig file to make them more like an ideal Geometric distribution (`DeJesus & Ioerger, 2016 <https://www.ncbi.nlm.nih.gov/pubmed/26932272>`_).
 (Note, all the other normalizations, like TTR, are linear adjustments, and so they